Table of Contents

 One of the main questions for business owners should always be the legality surrounding independent contractors.
-Concerns over employee misclassification have come to a head.
-Last year, California passed Assembly Bill 5.
+Concerns over employee misclassification have come to a head and California has passed Assembly Bill 5.
 It turns app-based workers and freelancers into full-fledged employees.
 The bill states that the burden of proof for classification is on the employer and once properly classified, the worker must receive the same pay and benefits as everyone else.

 The law codifies what’s known as the “ABC test” which is a three-prong assessment to determine if a worker is misclassified.
 It looks at:

 - A) Whether the individual is “free from direction and control,” applicable both “under his contract for the performance of service and in fact.”

 - B) That “the service is performed outside the usual course of business of the employer.”